Jaewook08/swpp202001/README.md

 - May.
 14: We'll not count pull requests satisfying specific criteria: see [issue 12](https://github.com/snu-sf-class/swpp202001/issues/12#issuecomment-628568099)

+- May.
+18: Our interpreter now logs the cost for each function call - see [issue 13](https://github.com/snu-sf-class/swpp202001/issues/13#issuecomment-630203491)

 ## Assignments

 - Mar.
 19: Assignment 1 is announced.
 See here: https://github.com/aqjune/swpp202001-assn1